juangtddev/hide-show-password/README.md

 ## Description

-In this project, we will create a password input field on a website.
-This password field will include an icon that allows users to hide and display the password entered in the input field.
-The icon will also be updated accordingly when clicked.
-We will implement the toggle functionality to hide/show the password using HTML, CSS, and JavaScript step by step.
+In this project, I created a password input field on a website.
+This includes an icon that allows users to hide and display the password entered in the input field.
+The icon also is updated accordingly when clicked.
+Toggle functionality to hide/show the password using HTML, CSS, and JavaScript.

 ## Features